 Paying any kind of upfront fee before getting a loan is a major red flag.
 While a lender may require an application fee or may have other fees for the loan you want, you will not pay any fees upfront.
 The fees will be deducted from your total loan amount.

-Having a low credit score won’t automatically disqualify you from getting a loan, but it will lower your chance of approval and mean you’ll pay a higher interest rate.
+Having a low credit score won’t automatically disqualify you from getting a loan.
+Some lenders even offer loans to people after they’ve filed for bankruptcy.
+But it will lower your chance of approval and mean you’ll pay a higher interest rate.
 Bad-credit loans are targeted at borrowers who have particularly low credit scores.
 They offer fixed interest rates and are not backed by collateral.
 Instead, lenders will review your credit score, credit report and your debt-to-income ratio.
 Bad-credit loans are legitimate and can help people rebuild their credit scores.

 Do you need to borrow money fast for car repairs, to consolidate debt or make your mortgage payment?
 Scammers will promise they can get you a loan, credit card or access to credit — or offer to put you in touch with a lender who will get you those things, despite poor credit history.
 But they’ll require payment upfront for “applications” or “processing.
 It’s a lie.
 After you pay, the scammer will disappear with your money.
 Never agree to pay a fee upfront.

 Wiring money is like sending cash through the mail — once it’s gone, you’re probably never going to get it back.
 Don’t wire (or Venmo, or Cash App, etc.) money to a stranger — no matter the reason they give.